Accessibility

 <label for="name">Your Name</label>

-Let the user know how many errors are on a page.
-Preface each error message with its error number relative to the total number of errors.
+<p id="name-error">Please only use letters.</p>Let the user know how many errors are on the page.
+Preface each error message with its error number relative to the total number of errors, or surface a summary in an aria-live="polite" region at the top of the form.

 Example (Best):

-<p id="dateError">Error 2 of 2: please enter a valid date.</p>
+<p id="date-error">Error 2 of 2: please enter a valid date.</p>Tables

-- Caption: an element that contains a text description of the data in the table.
-This element does render, typically as left-justified text inside the boundaries of the table.
-Can be shifted off-screen via CSS.
+<caption>: an element that contains a text description of the data in the table.
+This element renders by default, typically as left-justified text inside the boundaries of the table.
+It can be shifted off-screen via CSS if a visible caption isn’t part of the design.scope: attribute that appears on<th>cells to associate them with a row or column.
+Usescope="col"on header cells in<thead>.
+Usescope="row"on<th>cells that head each row in<tbody>.
+These do not render.

 Example:

-<caption>Unicode Entities for Common Special Characters</caption>
+Unicode Entities for Common Special Characters

 <thead>